NOTANO0B/MetaMC/index.md

 ### I WANNA DONATE!!
 WHERE COULD I?!

 I'll leave a paypal link/embed in the short future.
 For now, just tell all your friends about this epic datapack!!
+<br>You know what, if this hits $100 I'll release a skin for all of you, 100% Major League Gaming!

 # MONEY $0/50,000
 <br>I'll leave screenshots and updates below, keep your eyes peeled!